traject/traject/README.md

 ## Installation

 Traject runs under jruby (ruby on the JVM).
-I recommend [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install#readme) for installing and managing ruby installations. traject is tested and supported for ruby 1.9.3.
+I recommend [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install#readme) for installing and managing ruby installations. (traject is tested and supported for ruby 1.9 -- recent versions of jruby should run under 1.9 mode by default).

 Then just `gem install traject`.